Updated July 28, 2023

-An Infinite Loop in Python is a continuous repetitive conditional loop that gets executed until an external factor interfere in the execution flow, like insufficient CPU memory, a failed feature/ error code that stopped the execution, or a new feature in the other legacy systems that needs code integration.
-There are a few types of Infinite Loop in Python, that includes, the While statement, the If statement, the Continue statement and the Break statement.
+An Infinite Loop in Python is a continuous repetitive conditional loop that gets executed until an external factor interferes in the execution flow, like insufficient CPU memory, a failed feature/ error code that stopped the execution, or a new feature in the other legacy systems that needs code integration.
+A few types of Infinite Loop in Python include the While statement, the If statement, the Continue statement, and the Break statement.

 When are Infinite Loops Necessary?

-An infinite loop may be useful in client/server programming where the server needs to run with continuity so that the client programs may communicate with the server program whenever the necessity arises.
+An infinite loop may be helpful in client/server programming, where the server needs to run with continuity so that the client programs may communicate with the server program whenever necessary.
 It may also be helpful if a new connection needs to be created.
-There is the utility of a while loop in gaming application or an application where we enter some sort of main event loop which continues to run until the user selects an action to break that infinite loop.
+There is the utility of a while loop in a gaming application or an application where we enter some main event loop, which continues to run until the user selects an action to break that infinite loop.
 Also, if one has to play a game and wishes the game to reset after each session.
-Iterations are the process of doing a repetitive task and computer programs have always mastered this art.
+Iterations are the process of doing a repetitive task, and computer programs have always mastered this art.